-(a) Generally. - An accredited representative is a person who is approved by the Board to represent aliens before the Board, the Immigration Courts, and/or DHS.
-He or she must be a person of good moral character who works for a specific nonprofit religious, charitable, social service, or similar organization which has been recognized by the Board to represent aliens.
+(a) Generally. - An accredited representative is a person who is approved by OLAP to represent aliens before the Board, the Immigration Courts, and/or DHS.
+He or she must be a person who works for a specific nonprofit religious, charitable, social service, or similar organization which has been recognized by OLAP to represent aliens.
 A fully accredited representative may represent aliens before the Board, the Immigration Courts, and DHS, whereas partially accredited representatives may only represent individuals before DHS.
 Accreditation is valid for a period of up to three years and can be renewed.
-See 8 C.F.R. §§ 1292.1(a)(4), 1292.2(d).
+See 8 C.F.R. \S 1292.1(a)(4), 1292.12.